Multi-qubit Randomized Benchmarking Using Few Samples: Results

 \section{Results}

 In this section we state the main contributions of the paper.
-We present practical bounds on the number of sequences required to obtain rigorous confidence intervals for randomized benchmarking under the assumption that the expectation value difference $k_m(\vec{G})$ for a given Clifford sequence $\vec{G}$ can be estimated easily to a very high precision~\cite{Epstein2014,Wallman2014}.
-In order to construct a $1-\delta$ confidence interval of size $\epsilon$ around a randomized benchmarking sequence average $K_{m,N}$ with sequence length $m$, system dimension $d$ and a prior estimate of the channel infidelity $r$ and unitarity $u$ one needs to average over $N$ random sequences where $N$ is given by~\cite{Hoeffding1963}: \widetext
+We present practical bounds on the number of sequences required to obtain rigorous confidence intervals for randomized benchmarking using the Clifford group under the assumption that the expectation value difference $k_m(\vec{G})$ for a given Clifford sequence $\vec{G}$ is estimated easily to a very high precision.
+This means we assume that any uncertainty on the number $k_m$ is mostly due to the fact that we only sample $N$ sequences $\vec{G}$.~\cite{Epstein2014,Wallman2014}, or equivalently that the uncertainty on the number $k_m(\vec{G})$ for a fixed sequence $\vec{G}$ is negligible.
+In order to construct a $1-\delta$ confidence interval of size $\epsilon$ around a randomized benchmarking sequence average $k_{m,N}$ with sequence length $m$, system dimension $d$ and a prior estimate of the channel infidelity $r$ and unitarity $u$ one needs to average over $N$ random sequences where $N$ is given by~\cite{Hoeffding1963}: \widetext

 \endwidetext {}where $\bbV^2$ is the variance of the distribution of the samples $k_m(\vec{G})$ from a uniform distribution over the Clifford sequences $\vec{G}$.
 This variance is given below.